 Studying for the LSAT can be a mentally exhausting, labor-intensive endeavor.
-Studies have shown that if you learn how to relax and take a break once in awhile, you’ll be more productive in the long run.
+Studies show that if you learn how to relax and take a break once in awhile, you’ll be more productive in the long run.
 For an even more in-depth analysis of why breaks from the LSAT can increase your score, click here.

-- Continuously apply that knowledge to practice tests, taken under test-taking conditions, that you thoroughly review each and every time.
-This will also help you feel more confident about the test, and even more relaxed on D-day—unless you overdo it.
+- Continuously apply that knowledge to timed practice tests that you thoroughly review each and every time.
+This also helps you feel more confident about the test and even more relaxed on D-day—unless you overdo it.